New Americans in Idaho

 - Unauthorized immigrants comprised roughly 2.8% of the state’s workforce (or 20,000 workers) in 2010, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Idaho, the state would lose $428.8 million in economic activity, $190.4 million in gross state product, and approximately 3,060 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Idaho paid $32.9 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Idaho paid $26.7 million in state and local taxes in 2010, including $21.7 million in sales taxes, $2.6 million in state income taxes, and $2.4 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are important to Idaho’s economy as students.

 - Idaho’s 2,956 foreign students contributed $60.2 million to the state’s economy in tuition, fees, and living expenses for the 2011-2012 academic year, according to NAFSA: Association of International Educators.